 Fall Creek Falls State Park

 Fall Creek Falls is home to a beautiful gorge with awe-inspiring scenic overlooks and magnificent waterfalls.
 The most popular of these waterfalls is Fall Creek Falls – for which the park is named.
 This waterfall, which cascades down 256 feet, is one of the tallest single vertical drop fall east of the Rocky Mountains.
-The park also offers Cane Creek Falls, Cane Creek Cascades, Piney Falls and several other impressive falls.
-There are many waterfalls of significant size within a 40 mile radius of the Inn.
+The park also offers Cane Creek Falls, Cane Creek Cascades, Piney Falls, and several other impressive falls.

 Fall Creek Falls 256’